willflaminio/RetroPie-Manager/README.md

 --log               save the log messages (optional, default: not save log
                     messages, only works with --start)

--p|--port NUMBER    make RetroPie-Manager listen at port NUMBER (optional,
-                    default: 8000, only works with --start)

 -u|--user USER      start RetroPie-Manager as USER (only available for
                     privileged users, only works with --start, USER must be a RetroPie user)